-- the terminal is powered off; or - the UICC is removed or a reset is performed; or - a REFRESH command occurs with "initialization" or "reset".
+- the terminal is powered off; or - the UICC is removed or a reset is performed; or - a REFRESH command occurs with "initialization" or "reset" or "eUICC Profile State Change".

 Any subsequent SET UP IDLE MODE TEXT command replaces the current idle mode text of the previous SET-UP IDLE MODE TEXT.
 The SET UP IDLE MODE TEXT command can also be used to remove an idle mode text from the terminal, see clause 6.6.22.